 The idea had caught fire within the family—and so did its urgency.
 Mike, CEO of Prevent Biometrics, recalls his father-in-law’s clarity: “Fred said, ‘We don’t have 20 years to do this.
 We need to do this now.
 If we don’t, there’s no good alternative.’”

 So, in June of last year, they launched the Sustainability and Climate Change Initiatives Fund.
-The project’s goal is to take a broad, cross-functional look at how climate change and sustainability permeate all parts of academic and campus life as well as students’ lives beyond graduation, and to motivate, educate and empower the Amherst community to help address the complex problems we face.
+The project’s goal is to take a broad, cross-functional look at how climate change and sustainability permeate all parts of academic and

 The Fund supports opportunities for Amherst students to study, research and explore climate change, climate study, sustainability and social impact in these areas, and is managed by the College’s new Director of Sustainability Wes Dripps ’92.
 “The Fund is a catalyst to help the College create campus-wide curricular and co-curricular sustainability programs,” says Wes.
 “Things like an annual sustainability ‘trek’ in which students visit with regional alumni working in the sustainability field to explore possible career paths, a yearly speaker and film series and internships that equip students with the experience and skills they need for sustainability careers and lives of purpose."